 Cow’s milk is the most common food allergy in American children.
 About 2.5 percent of children are allergic to the proteins found in dairy products.
-Dairy is not a major allergen for adults, and most children will develop a tolerance to milk by the time they reach school age.
+Dairy is not a major allergen for adults, and most children will grow out of their milk allergy or develop a tolerance to milk by the time they reach school age.

 If you are allergic to cow’s milk you will also need to avoid goat or sheep milk.
 All grazing mammals produce milk with similar proteins that can cause cross-reactions for people with dairy allergies.

 Symptoms of Dairy Allergy:

 Symptoms of an allergic reaction to dairy usually appear within minutes to two hours of eating dairy products or food containing dairy ingredients.
 Symptoms may include: